GutsAndCompSci/gncs-discord-bots/README.md

 # 🤖 <br> G&CS Discord Bots

-This is the actively maintained copy of [zeus's bot hub](https://github.com/zeusssz/discord-bot-hub) used in production.
-Used by the Endless Community/Les Catacombes discord server
+This is the actively maintained copy of [zeus's bot hub](https://github.com/zeusssz/discord-bot-hub) used in production by the Endless Community/Les Catacombes discord server.

 # 📦 Requirements
 - pip